eriknovak/template-experiment-project/src/models/README.md

 # Models

-The source code of the models' architecture.
+The source code of the model's architecture.